 UNCONTAMINATED SEAWATER - Uncontaminated seawater is provided via a pump in the bow thruster room at 50 gal/minute, and from a pump from the engine room and or a pump forward near the bow thruster, the pumps are connected to the hydro lab.
 Distribution to various labs via plastic piping.
 Please check with duty engineer for hookups of supply and drainage.

 VANS - Roger Revelle can carry multiple laboratory, refrigeration, and storage vans.
 Two vans can be sited aft of the hydro lab and can have enclosed access to that lab if the van door arrangements are suitable.
 Two more van sites are on the 01 level, port side.
 The 02 deck forward of the house has space for 4 full vans.
 (Decks have special cam-loc fittings in these locations.)
-Other deck space ia available for vans as necessary.
+Other deck space is available for vans as necessary.

-WINCHES - The Markey DUTW-9-11 traction winch is located in the winch room on the 1st platform level.
+WINCHES - The Markey DUTW-9-11 traction winch is in the winch room on the 1st platform level.
 Two stowage drums can carry up to 15,000 m of 9/16" wire on one drum and either 10,000 m of 0.680" electromechanical wire or 10,000 m of fiber optic cable.
 The unit is driven by a 150 hp electro-hydraulic power pack.
 Wire is led over the side through the A-frame aft or through the trawl crane on the starboard side aft.
 Fiber optic cable can also be used, led to the stern A-frame.
 Trawl crane may require use of boom crutch.
-Check with resident technicians.
+Check with research technicians.

 The primary CTD winch is a Markey CAST 6 (75 hp AC-SCR/DC drive) integrated with an Allied articulating load-handling system.
 The winch holds up to 10,000 meters of 0.322" conducting wire, which can be led overboard using either the Allied load handling boom or the hydroboom.
-The winch includes rend-and-recover and heave compensation modes.

 WIND & SPEED DIRECTION INDICATORS - (See MASTS in this section.)

 WIRE - A log is maintained by the chief engineer documenting the actual wire on each winch at any given time.
-The working end of every wire is occasionally cut off and the termination replaced, and this can sometimes amount to 100 meters or more, if damage has been sustained by the wire.
+The working end of every wire is occasionally cut off and the termination replaced, and this can sometimes amount to 100 meters or more if damage has been sustained by the wire.

-It is important that expected water depths of planned operations be made known to the resident technicians and the marine superintendent as far in advance of these operations as possible, to ensure that adequate wire is available.
+It is important that expected water depths of planned operations be made known to the research technicians and the marine superintendent as far in advance of these operations as possible, to ensure that adequate wire is available.
 Lead times on the purchase of new wires can amount to a year.

 XBT - A Turo Quoll XBT system used with Sippican Fast Deep probes is permanently installed.
 It is available for general use, but stocks of XBT probes beyond the one per day budgeted for calibration of the multibeam system must be user-supplied.